-Look For Certification Logos: Fair Trade, GOTS (Global Organic Textile Standard), Blue Sign, PETA, or B-Corp Certified are all examples.
+Look For Certification Logos: Fair Trade, GOTS (Global Organic Textile Standard), Blue Sign, PETA, or B-Corp Certified and FSC are all examples.
 These logos from 3rd-party certification organizations let you know that you don’t have to worry about doing extra research; be assured the item is non-toxic, ethically produced, vegan, or cruelty-free.

 Created With Social Purpose: there are many artisans and brands that aim to do good for people via employment or income generation, e.g. a scarf made by women transitioning out of the sex trade, jewellery made by street-involved youth, or by an artisan preserving his or her craft, such as culture-specific weaving, dyeing, leather, or metal-work.

 Handmade: choose to wear something made by you, your grandmother, or a local artisan.
 If these are missing in your closet, check out the home-sewing community online for inspiration, sign up for classes, or plan to make some of your new clothing purchases at artisan pop-ups.

 Shopping, caring and wearing sustainable and ethical fashion: